williamleven/snakebot_client_haskell/README.md

   }
 ```

-There are multiple util methus in `src/Util.hs` that can help you analyze the map.
+There are multiple util methods in `src/Util.hs` that can help you analyze the map.

 ## Development
 Please read through the usage section to get a better understanding of how the user sees the application.